-“Hyperaldosteronism” is the medical term for when one or both adrenal glands release too much of the hormone aldosterone.
-Too much aldosterone can cause high blood pressure, which could lead to atrial fibrillation, heart attack, or stroke.
+Hyperaldosteronism is when one or both adrenal glands release too much of the hormone aldosterone.
+High blood pressure can result, which could lead to atrial fibrillation, heart attack, or stroke.

 Hyperaldosteronism can be primary or secondary.
 Primary hyperaldosteronism results from an issue with the adrenal glands.
 Secondary hyperaldosteronism occurs from an underlying issue with the heart, liver, or kidneys.